Cholecystitis

 English

 Benjamin Scharfstein, MD, finds his greatest joy in witnessing the positive outcomes his patients achieve.
 “I love seeing my patients return after surgery, feeling much better and ready to get back to their lives and families,” he says.
 Inspired by his grandfather, an ophthalmologist, Dr. Scharfstein grew up in Johnson City and is thrilled to practice medicine and raise his family in the Appalachian Highlands.
 He has a deep appreciation for the natural beauty and community spirit of the region.
 Outside of his work, Dr. Scharfstein stays active in his church and enjoys spending time outdoors.
 Dr. Scharfstein is rated as a Distinguished provider by MediFind in the treatment of Cholecystitis.
-His top areas of expertise are Abdominal Aortic Aneurysm (AAA), ALK-Positive Non-Small Cell Lung Cancer, Thoracic Aortic Aneurysm, Gastrostomy, and Hernia Surgery.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Abdominal Aortic Aneurysm (AAA), ALK-Positive Non-Small Cell Lung Cancer, Thoracic Aortic Aneurysm, Gastrostomy, and Hernia Surgery.
+Dr. Scharfstein is board certified in American Board Of Surgery.

 Learn about our expert tiers